pjtunstall/0-shell/README.md

 ### Job control

+This 0-shell meets the stated requirements for the optional extension project job-control, although not yet the following extra features implied by the example:

+- two additional flags for `ls`, namely `-r` (reverse) and `-R` (recursive)
+- redirection between file descriptors: `2>&1` (assuming `2>1` is a typo)

-My 0-shell meets the stated requirements for the optional extension project job-control.
-It now also allows execution of arbitrary external binaries (apart from the commands we had to re-implement).
-This is a requirement implied by the audit questions.
+I have implemented a feature not stated in the instructions but implied by the audit questions: execution of arbitrary external binaries (apart from the commands we had to re-implement).
 But to pass the test, I still need to mimic Bash's behavior when Python is launched from 0-shell as a background process.

 ## Regarding the name